Creating a responsive menu that looks excellent on any screen can be challenging. But not with Divi!

-Now, to continue creating a responsive popup menu in Divi with this method, and to make things simpler for you and save you from looking at an excessive number of screenshots, we advise you to continue with Elegant Themes’ tutorial and create the full-blown hamburger fly-in menu with their guidance:
+Now, to continue creating a responsive popup menu in Divi with this method and to make things simpler for you and save you from looking at an excessive number of screenshots, we advise you to continue with the Elegant Themes tutorial and create the full-blown hamburger fly-in menu with their guidance:

 Creating a Responsive Popup Menu with Divi Areas Pro

 If you’re already familiar with the Divi Areas Pro plugin, our premium Divi extension, you probably know how easy it is to create super-cool mobile-responsive popups and fly-ins.
-If not, we invite you to subscribe for a yearly plan right away and get started, for only $67!
+If not, we invite you to subscribe for a yearly plan right away and get started for only $49!

 Then, head to the Divi Areas Pro dashboard, add a new Divi Area, and name it accordingly.
 At this stage, the first thing that you’ll need to do is create the popup content.